+Protein plays a critical role in our body mechanism; for energy, satiation, for building and repairing muscles, to process nutrients and most of all boost immunity among other vital roles.
 Protein is made up of amino acids that are building blocks of tissues including muscles, hair, skin, blood vessels and nails.
 Additionally, it is responsible for the production of enzymes and hormones that help the body to function properly.
 That's how important protein is.
-In fact, high protein diets are a rage nowadays, thanks to its tremendous health promoting properties.
-For those who are looking to lose weight are specially opting for protein diets as they help increase your metabolic rate and help you feel full for long, and hence avoid hunger pangs.
+In fact, high protein diets are a rage nowadays, thanks to its tremendous health-promoting properties.
+For those who are looking to lose weight are especially opting for protein diets as they help increase your metabolic rate and help you feel full for longer, and hence avoid hunger pangs.

 But does this mean that we can easily skip following the intake of the recommended amount of protein in our diet?
 According to Dr. Ritika Sammadar, Nutritionist at Max Super Specialty in New Delhi, you must derive more than 40 percent of your total energy from proteins.
 For every one kilogram of body weight, one gram of protein is required."
 Excess consumption of protein might just reverse its positive effects.
 We enlist some of the signs that indicate that you are consuming way too much protein.

 When you consume proteins in excess, your kidneys have to work doubly hard to flush them out through urine, which can end up making you feel thirsty.
 This way, you are losing essential minerals like magnesium, potassium and sodium too.
 So even if you have been asked to consume more protein, you must ensure that you load yourself with many fruits and vegetables that have a high water content and mineral content to offer.

 (Also read: 5 Effective Herbal Remedies For Dehydration)